retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.07.rst

 he found near his H.Q.

-> A captured Viking told us that another extremely wealthy tribe lives on
+..
+Note:: | A captured Viking told us that another extremely wealthy tribe lives on
-> the peninsula to the west of us.
+            the peninsula to the west of us.
 They have large stocks of Gold.
-Access
-> to their region to the west of the large bay is heavily fortified.
-More
-> precise details could not be obtained.
+Access to their region to the west of the large bay is heavily fortified.
+More precise details could not be obtained.

 The  red player is not so close...  you're going to  have to  advance  some